 About the Program

-The Master of Information and Data Science (MIDS) is a part-time professional degree program that prepares students to work effectively with heterogeneous, real-world data (ranging from tweet streams and call records to mouse clicks and GPS coordinates) and to extract insights from the data using the latest tools and analytical methods.
+The Master of Information and Data Science (MIDS) is an online, part-time professional degree program that prepares students to work effectively with heterogeneous, real-world data (ranging from tweet streams and call records to mouse clicks and GPS coordinates) and to extract insights from the data using the latest tools and analytical methods.
 The program emphasizes the importance of asking good research or business questions as well as the ethical and legal requirements of data privacy and security.

 The curriculum includes research design and applications for data and analysis, storing and retrieving data, exploring and analyzing data, identifying patterns in data, and effectively visualizing and communicating data.
 MIDS features a project-based approach to learning and encourages the pragmatic application of a variety of different tools and methods to solve complex problems.